-The City purchased the Church of Christ building on Southwest A Street and relocated the Library to the space.
+The City purchased the Church of Christ building on SW A Street and relocated the Library to the space.

-Jim Walton and Mr. and Mrs. Sam Walton purchased the Historic Massey Hotel with plans to move the Library to the first floor, with office space on the remaining floors.
+Jim Walton and Mr. & Mrs. Sam Walton purchased the Historic Massey Hotel with plans to move the Library to the first floor, with office space on the remaining floors.

-A public/private partnership, the Bentonville Library Foundation succeeded in the task of raising $7 million for the $9 million project.
-Generosity from individuals, corporations and foundations joined the City of Bentonville’s $2 million contribution toward construction of the Library.
+A public/private partnership, the Bentonville Library Foundation succeeded in the task of raising $7,000,000 for the $9,000,000 project.
+Generosity from individuals, corporations and foundations joined the City of Bentonvilles $2,000,000 contribution toward construction of the Library.

 When the new 38,000 square foot library opened at 405 South Main Street, Bentonville Public Library became a destination place in downtown Bentonville.
 Facility amenities include vibrant children's and teen spaces, community meeting rooms, genealogy research center and café.

 Paying homage to our historical roots at the Massey, Bentonville Public Library's modern facility features red brick, a grand veranda with signature columns and lovely fireplace area inside.
 The space is more than bricks and mortar; it is the setting for imagination, community, education and superior quality of life.

 The facility project was successfully led by Library Director, Cindy Suter.
 Architect firms Amirmoez Foster Hailey Johnson and Meyer Scherer & Rockcastle designed the building.
 Kinco was the general contractor.
 To learn more about our lovely library, visit Facility Amenities.

 Bentonville Public Library is pleased to announce the opening of a ‘Mini-Branch’ Library inside the Bentonville Community Center at 1101 SW Citizens Circle.